Patryk-Rozwadowski/gsd_test/README.md

 ## Live: https://patryk-rozwadowski.github.io/gsd_test/

+## There is a limitation of API requests from Github API side, so if you have error 403 that means you ran out of your limit.

 Stack:
 - Typescript
 - React
 - Chakra-ui
 - Styled components emotion

-### There is a limitation of api requests from Github api side.